hirwaNkevin/timezy/README.md

 # Timezy

 An interactive timezone app.
-Quickly find out what time it is in any city in the world. ing in Vite with HMR and some ESLint rules.
+Quickly find out what time it is in any city in the world.

 Currently, two official plugins are available: